isc-projects/bind9/doc/notes/notes-current.rst

 - The introduction of KASP support broke whether the second field of sig-validity-interval was treated as days or hours.
 (Thanks to Tony Finch.)
 [GL !3735]

+- The IPv6 Duplicate Address Detection (DAD) mechanism could cause the operating system to report the new IPv6 addresses to the applications via the getifaddrs() API in a tentative (DAD not yet finished) or duplicate (DAD failed) state.
+Such addresses cannot be bound by an application, and named failed to listen on IPv6 addresses after the DAD mechanism finished.
+It is possible to work around the issue by setting the IP_FREEBIND option on the socket and trying to bind() to the IPv6 address again if the first bind() call fails with EADDRNOTAVAIL.
+[GL #2038]